acg2176/data-science-project-1/README.md

 Data Modeling

-Linear Regression: I performed a linear regression to predict the probability that a person would want a second date based on all 6 attributes.
-I performed another linear regression model that predicted the likelihood of a match (where both parties say yes to a second date) based on ratings of 6 attributes by both parties.
-Seems like in both cases, the 6 attributes did not explain much about why a match would be made.
-(R squared is weak.)

 Logistic Regression: I then performed a logistic regression to predict whether a match could be made just knowing the decision of the subject (to see the partner for a second date) and if the subject generally liked the partner.
 Without knowing the partner’s decision, if the subject liked the partner and decided on a second date, there is an 83% chance that the partner thought the same and there is a match!